wilk85/Ansible/README.md

 # Ansible
-Ansible scripts - you have to provice hosts file by yourself
+Ansible scripts - you have to provide hosts file by yourself

 script: **cp_adm_conf**